 Who doesn’t love hearing those words?
 Rewards cards are life savers.
 I have rewards cards for grocery stores (Lowe’s foods, Food Lion, and Bi-Lo), and “leisurely” spending (Starbucks, Panera, and Sephora) and you’d be blown away by the amount of money I save or free items I receive because of these cards.
 Last week, I got a free coffee from Starbucks as a reward and just today I had my Panera bill cut in half because I had a reward for a free salad.

-There are also apps, such as Ebates, which allows you to receive cash-back just for shopping at stores that you would be spending money at anyway.
+There are also apps which allow you to receive cash-back just for shopping at stores that you would be spending money at anyway.
 If you have to spend the money either way, you should at least make the most of it.

 I had no idea how much simple necessities like electric, internet, and water actually cost; until I had to pay for them myself.
 And believe me, that first electric bill was a wakeup call.
 Internet and cable are a set amount (they don’t vary monthly).
 I hardly ever use cable.
 Typically, if I watch tv at all, I’m watching Netflix.
 So, I save by only paying for internet.
 There’s a few tips to help cut back your electric and water bill as well: